 Water sports, lifeguards, bar/restaurants and car parking are available.

 The hottest month to travel is July when temperatures can hit 30⁰C and there is almost no rainfall throughout June, July and August.
 Those looking to explore the region in the slightly milder months will benefit from travelling in early spring or late autumn.
 As well as being ideally located, each holiday property has been chosen to suit the climate with air conditioning.
-To make the most of the average 300 days of sunshine in this region, each of our Algarve villas are perfectly prepped for alfresco living, with a private pool, outdoor dining and BBQ available in most of our villas. from April to June and September to the end of October, many of our villas also have pool heating so can enjoy an early morning or evening dip in comfort.
+To make the most of the average 300 days of sunshine in this region, each of our villas in the Algarve are perfectly prepped for alfresco living, with a private pool, outdoor dining and BBQ available in most of our villas. from April to June and September to the end of October, many of our villas also have pool heating so can enjoy an early morning or evening dip in comfort.

-The Algarve is the perfect choice for couples!
+Algarve villa holidays are the perfect choice for couples!
 There is so much to see and do, there will always be something to do.
 With beautiful scenery, rich in culture and pristine coastline its definitely a romantic escape.
 Why not discover the hidden treasures, on a scenic boat ride on the crystal clear waters or simply take an evening stroll on one of the many long stretch golden sands?
 There’s more, go horse-riding together along a deserted beach at sunset before a candle lit dinner at a local Portuguese restaurant.